• From the Mixed-Up Files... > For Teachers and Librarians

 You love books, you love kids, and authors love you.
 We’re pleased to offer teachers and librarians a wealth of resources to help you make middle-grade books an even more effective and engaging part of your classroom and library/media center!

-Our first two entries are new and especially for you: The collected MUF blog posts categorized for teachers and librarians!
+Our first two entries are especially for you: The collected MUF blog posts categorized for teachers and librarians!
 The rest of this page is organized alphabetically by the following categories to help you find resources quickly: Author visits, Author websites with discussion/activity guides, Blogs for middle-grade reading/writing, Book clubs, Book lists, and General resources for teaching and literature.

-New!
-MUF Posts for Teachers and MUF Posts for Librarians: We’ve captured the posts that are categorized for teachers and/or librarians in one convenient place.
+We’ve captured the posts that are categorized for teachers and/or librarians in one convenient place.
 The posts are organized by date, so “drop on by” any time to see what we’ve written with you in mind.

 ———————————————————————————————————————-